Rate-Splitting Multiple Access: Finite Constellations, Receiver Design, and SIC-free Implementation: Numerical results

 \section{Numerical results}

 We evaluate the proposed designs through numerical simulations.
-In what follows, the channel model in use is first introduced, followed by achievable rate evaluation and finally LLS evaluation of the precoder and receiver designs. $N_t=4$ and $\theta=\pi/3$ are assumed throughout this section.
+In what follows, the channel model in use is first introduced, followed by achievable rate evaluation and finally LLS evaluation of the precoder and receiver designs.
+Throughout this section, we assume $\theta=\pi/3$, $N_t=4$ for two-user cases and $N_t=6$ for three-user cases.